‘Studio’: an unfurnished work space for artists, makers and organisations. We provide messy workshops, smart offices and everything in between.

 Am I eligible for a studio at Krowji?

-Krowji welcomes applications from all those involved in cultural work, from creative practitioners to organisations that provide services to those working in the creative industries.
+Krowji welcomes applications from all those working in the creative industries:

 Are there any creative practices you can’t cater for?

 We aim to cover the full range of arts and creative sector activities but we don’t currently have facilities for practitioners working in materials such as stone or metal because of the issues of noise and dust.
 If in doubt do please ask us – we try to be as flexible as possible, but we do have some parameters set by our sources of funding as an arts organisation.

 As our studios aren’t open to the public the best time to see them is during Open Studios in May/June and Nov/Dec.

 Studio viewings prior to submitting an application are subject to availability – please email firstname.lastname@example.org

 We are always very happy to arrange tours for groups such as University students or local community groups, please get in touch.